Digital Transformation: What It Is and How It Helps Your Business

 In this day and age, enterprises that do online or international business must be very careful about their data security.
 Not only is it important for their operations, but it’s also crucial for the safety and security of their customers.

-Data loss can take a heavy financial toll on ransomware attack victims.
+Data loss can be very costly for ransomware attack victims.
 Some estimates indicate that 90% of ransomware attack victims don’t get all their data back, even if they pay the ransom fee.

 If customer data is compromised, it can also lead to legal injunctions, particularly in light of legislation like the GDPR and CCPA.
 These fees can be quite exorbitant, just like ransom demands themselves.